 - FSBO websites: There are multiple FSBO listing websites that allow you to post your home for free or a few hundred dollars.
 But each differs in how many photos you can include, how long the listing is live, and the changes you can make — do your research before choosing a for sale by owner site.

-- Flat-Fee MLS companies: Flat-fee MLS services will list your house on your local Multiple Listing Service (MLS) for significantly less than a realtor.
+- Flat-Fee MLS companies: Flat fee MLS services will list your house on your local Multiple Listing Service (MLS) for significantly less than a realtor.
 However, they provide few additional services unless you opt for their most expensive packages, which often cost more than using a discount brokerage.

-If you choose to use a flat-fee MLS company, you'll have to offer a buyer's agent commission.
+If you choose to use a flat fee MLS company, you'll have to offer a buyer's agent commission.
 The MLS is how real estate agents find homes for their clients, and typically a buyer's agent commission is included to incentivize these realtors to show the house to their clients.

 Traditionally, both the buyer's agent and the listing agent are paid a commission by the homeowner.
 When sellers work with a realtor, they negotiate a commission as part of the listing agreement.

-*Based on the average commission rates from a 2020 Clever survey of 500+ real estate agents
+*Based on the average commission rates from a 2022 Clever survey of 630 real estate agents

-As a FSBO seller, you automatically avoid paying a listing commission.
+As a FSBO seller, you automatically avoid paying a listing commission without a realtor.
 However, there is a solid argument for offering a buyer's agent commission.

 A buyer’s agent's commission is an incentive for realtors to show your house to their clients.
 If you don't offer a commission that is competitive compared to similar homes in your area, then your home could be shown less.
 Agents may prioritize taking buyers to homes with a commission.